Contributors

 Editors and Editorial Assistants

-- My greatest thanks for making this book possible goes out to Shane Nackerud and Tina Tram of the University of Minnesota Libraries, who transitioned this manuscript from the website where it was originally posted into this open textbook.
+- This book was only possible because of Shane Nackerud and Tina Tram of the University of Minnesota Libraries, who transitioned this manuscript from the blog where it was originally posted.
 They formatted and edited each of these chapters, sought permissions, and found most of the images that are displayed here.
 Their labor is the reason why this book exists and I am greatly indebted to them for their semesters-long effort in creating this resource.

 - Makayla Hillukka was a Spring 2022 Dean’s First-Year Research & Creative Scholars (DFRACS) fellow and undergraduate research assistant for the UnTextbook at the University of Minnesota Twin-Cities.
 Makayla’s recorded readings appear in Chapter 12: The Secrecy Situation and Chapter 14: The Digital Situation.